kirisanth-g/compare-coverage/README.md

 # compare-coverage

-Action to compare coverage with master
+Action to compare coverage with default branch